 The legislature finds that Hawaii law should permit pain patients to be prescribed appropriate narcotic pain medication.
 The legislature further finds that pain patients deserve appropriate medical care that relieves the debilitating and intolerable discomforts of pain as much as possible, so that they can lead normal lives to the greatest extent possible and so that their caregivers can be relieved of stress and anxiety in witnessing the ravaging effects of pain on the quality of life of the pain patient in their care.

-The purpose of this part is to clarify a pain patient's right to be prescribed controlled substances to relieve pain.
+The purpose of this Act is to clarify a pain patient's right to be prescribed controlled substances to relieve pain.

 SECTION 2.
 Section 327H-2, Hawaii Revised Statutes, is amended to read as follows:

-Bill of rights. (a) The pain patient's bill of rights
+rights. (a) The pain patient's bill of rights includes the

 (1) A patient who suffers from severe acute pain or severe chronic pain has the option to request or reject the use of any or all modalities to relieve the pain;